juanmcasillas/dcsmappings_releases/README.md

 ## Changelog (08/12/2022)

 * Added a new button to collect info.
 This button collect the input configuration so I can debug the problem.
+* Added a new button to store paths.
+If the file exists (config/paths.json) its read.
 * Added a new release with it.

 ## Changelog (07/12/2022)